-The Company's total assets at December 31, 2015 were \$27.3 million compared to \$21.3 million at December 31, 2014.
-The increase in total assets in 2015 compared to 2014 was due to acquisition of Apogee Subsidiaries.
-The decrease in total assets in 2014 compared to 2013 was mainly due to impairment charges to Ulaan Ovoo cash generating unit of \$11.2 million, impairment of the Titan and Okeover mineral properties of approximately \$2.2 million.
+The Company's total assets at December 31, 2016 were 27.8 million compared to \$27.3 million at December 31, 2015 and \$21.3 million at December 31, 2014.
+The increase in total assets in 2015 compared to 2014 was due to the acquisition of the Pulacayo Project in Bolivia.
+The increase in total assets in 2016 compared to 2015 was mainly due to mineral property developments.

-The Company's total liabilities at December 31, 2015 were \$12.0 million compared to \$4.2 million at December 31, 2014.
-The increase in liabilities in 2015 was primarily attributable to the acquisition of Apogee Subsidiaries.

-As part of the transaction, the Company agreed to assume within certain limitations all liabilities associated with the Apogee Subsidiaries and the Pulacayo Project including \$7.3 million historical tax liability.
+The Company's total liabilities at December 31, 2016 were \$11.0 million compared to \$12.0 million at December 31, 2014 and \$4.2 million at December 31, 2014.
+The Company's total liabilities at December 31, 2016 decreased by \$1.0 million due to a repayment of the Mongolian credit facility and partial repayment of the Linx Credit Facility.
+The increase in liabilities in 2015 was primarily attributable to the acquisition of the Apogee Subsidiaries.
+As part of the transaction, the Company agreed to assume within certain limitations all liabilities associated with the Apogee Subsidiaries and the Pulacayo Project including a \$7.3 million historical tax liability.